pegasus-io/a-k8s-demo/oci/atlantis_operator/next_version_preparation/README.md

 Using version `Atlantis` version `x.y.z` : `March 2020`

-The Git Repo in which the terraform Recipe and state is versioned, is https://github.com/pegasus-io/example-cresh-atlantic-infra

 ## Installing `Atlantis` in the base alpine image

 * `Atlantis` can be installed on linux and MacOS, but not windows.